BlueBrain/nexus/src/main/paradox/docs/release-notes/index.md

 Schema imports through the `owl:import` clause works recursively as before, but it applies the resolution mechanism at each iteration.
 Context references work recursively as before applying the resolution mechanism at each iteration.

+#### Improved handling of binary resources

+The `v0.m.p` series handled binary resources as sub-resources, called _attachments_, following the model pioneered by [CouchDB].
+While it provided a guarantee that every binary resource is properly described with metadata, the model did not work well in the following situations:

+*   uploading binaries for later organization: the parent resource required creation before a binary could be attached to it, which in the cases where users were just interested in storing binaries in Nexus it required two API calls instead of one.
+*   conflicting vocabulary definitions: a lot of the data modeling effort relied on the Nexus metadata for the uploaded binaries which forced the use of a certain vocabulary and metadata structure in Nexus

+This model of handling binaries has been superseded by full class support for binaries through _files_, a new kind of resource managed just like the other types of resources within the system. _Files_ have their own lifecycle and can be independently updated.
+Description of _files_, for example in the case of _datasets_, can now be done external to the file resource within a separate resource.
+This model allows for many-to-many relationships between files and other resources.

 ### Technical Notes

 #### Introduced a new service: Admin